MicrosoftDocs/power-platform/ps-docs/data-connections.md

 [This article is prerelease documentation and is subject to change.]

-One of the many benefits of Project Sophia is that you can connect to your business data; Project Sophia supports multiple ways to do this, you can upload files, or connect to your enterprise data source like Dynamics 365 and Dataverse.
+One of the many benefits of Project Sophia is that you can connect to your business data.
+Project Sophia supports multiple ways: you can upload files, or connect to an enterprise data source like Dynamics 365 and Dataverse.

 Follow these steps to ask a question: